zhouyu102030/open-box/docs/en/quick_start/quick_start.md

 + **surrogate_type='gp'**.
 For mathematical problems, we suggest using Gaussian Process (**'gp'**) as Bayesian surrogate model.
 For practical problems such as hyperparameter optimization (HPO), we suggest using Random Forest (**'prf'**).

-+ **time_limit_per_trial** sets the time budget (seconds) for each objective function evaluation.
-Once the evaluation time exceeds this limit, objective function will return as a failed trial.

 + **task_id** is set to identify the optimization process.